Abm32/Chatbot-with-Tkinter/README.md

 We are making a basic chatbot using tkinter.

-It's a simple progam.
-Later on we are planning to increase it's database.
+It's a responsive chatbot.
+Will answer most of our questions.
+Planning on developing it to the next level.

 # Modules Used
 - Tkinter
 - datetime
 - calender
+- wolframalpha